3mdeb/news-and-ideas/blog/content/post/2020-02-01-3mdeb_at_fosdem2020_report.md.md

 1. Did Pengutronix perform any DMA attacks against OP-TEE on i.MX6?
 If yes can you reveal details. - not yet tried.
 2. Musterinf enable bit in i.MX6

+# Demo: SGX-LKL

+All problems in enclaves lead to generation of more frameworks containgin shim laher that separate internal application in enclave from external interface by adding sanitizing and checks on the boundary, Use muslc as libc used in side enclave.

+It supports features like fiulesystem in enclave disk encryption and integrity, Has limited interface with host and remote attestation.

+Demo show Wirehuad VPN between 2 enclaves.

+# Open Source Firmware, Bootloaders and OpenBMC devroom

+This room was created as collaboration between Piotr Król (3mdeb) and Daniel Kiper (Oracle, GRUB)

 ## Summary

 Summary of the post.